Summary

 It also matters whether your workflow requires kinematics, kinetics, or both.
 Joint angles and movement patterns can be captured by multi-camera video systems and IMU-based systems, though these aren’t equivalent; IMUs introduce drift, magnetic interference, and placement artifacts that camera-based systems avoid.

 If you need load-related outcomes such as ground reaction forces or joint moments, you need force-measuring hardware: force plates or instrumented treadmills.
-In-shoe pressure sensors can quantify plantar pressure and load distribution inside the shoe, but they don't fully replace external force measurement.
 For the most complete picture, kinematic and kinetic systems are often combined in the same session, with synchronized outputs merged for analysis.

 A note on AI-powered mobile apps: these tools have improved considerably, but many lack peer-reviewed validation for research populations.
 If the underlying models were built on normative data that doesn’t reflect your research participants, relying on those outputs for research decisions carries risk.